kurtpeters/calico/README.md

 });
 ```

-__calico will combine the identical methods into a single experience.__
+__calico will combine identical methods into a single experience.__
 ```javascript
 new MixinView(); // logs: "fusion instance!"
 ```